 Often external moves can be more valuable in terms of career progression and skill development - by staying in the same organisation too long you run the risk of becoming institutionalised.

-Be aware that in both circumstances, an internal uplift or transfer, you will have to go through an interview process that might be just as rigorous as an external one.
+Be aware that in both circumstances, when moving internally within a company, you will have to go through an interview process that might be just as rigorous as an external one.
 It is important to be prepared for this and not blindly assume that your hiring manager or employer will be aware of your achievements within the firm – sell yourself as you would do in an external interview.
 Further, do not presume you will have an edge over other candidates because you are known, although firms recognise that hiring internally is often faster and cheaper, hiring managers or employers may be looking for fresh skills or perspectives that they assume no-one in the organisation currently has.

-Equally, make sure you have been with the firm a considerable length of time before approaching the subject of an internal transfer or uplift – the desire to move quickly may make you appear indecisive or greedy.
+Equally, make sure you have been with the firm a considerable length of time before approaching the subject applying internally for a job – the desire to move quickly may make you appear indecisive or greedy.
 Many firms have a policy in place that prevents junior talent moving until they have proven track record and a solid tenure, and it can be difficult to break this mould.

 Want more information and tips on moving up the corporate ladder - and getting the right compensation along the way?
 Then make sure to look at our other resources on the topic: